📸 How to Take a Perfect Tongue Photo

 Position yourself near a window for natural daylight, or use bright indoor lights.
 Avoid harsh shadows on your face.

-💡 Why it matters: Good lighting is essential for accurate color analysis.
-Natural daylight provides the most true-to-life tongue color, which is critical for TCM diagnosis.
+💡 Why it matters: Good lighting supports more consistent color analysis.
+Natural daylight provides the most true-to-life tongue color for TCM pattern assessment.

 2